-The effect on each component of current and financial accounts of Balance of Payments has ultimately impacted the foreign exchange reserves.
-As Chart 4.7 shows, the surge in foreign exchange reserves in 2020, despite the COVID-19 pandemic, is primarily attributed by the higher growth of remittance and external debt, lower import payments, and moderate recovery of exports.
-The foreign exchange reserves, which was hovering around USD 32 billion since July'18, eventually got the momentum since April'20 and piled up to a recordhigh amount of USD 43.0 billion at end-December'20.
+The effect on each component of current and financial accounts of Balance of Payments has ultimately impacted the foreign exchange reserve.
+As the Chart 4.7 shows, the foreign exchange reserve surged in 2020 despite the COVID-19 pandemic primarily attributed by the higher growth of remittance and external debt, lower import payments, and moderate recovery of exports.
+The foreign exchange reserves, which was hovering around USD 32 billion since July'18, eventually got the momentum since April'20 and piled up to a record-high amounts to USD 43.0 billion at end-December'20.